Helpful Review of Key Points:

 - Sometimes, a harmless fungus – a translucent, waxy “pancake” formation – develops on top your kraut.
 Simply scoop it off, or it will negatively affect the flavor.

-- Please remember to always cover the Pickl-It to block out light, but be sure to leave the airlock uncovered.
+- Please remember to always place a cover around the Pickl-It to block out light.
+Do NOT place a cover over the airlock.

 – More information on proper cutting techniques.